 Unfortunately, migrating users from Office 365 to Office 365 is less common (usually driven by an M&A activity), as well as less commercially lucrative for Microsoft.
 Therefore, although Microsoft offers consultancy, they do not have any formal playbooks and consider this type of migration “out of scope” for their FastTrack services.

-Finally, any migration (regardless of the approach) requires administrative level access in both Office 365 tenants, as well as the associated Identity Access Management (e.g. Active Directory) services.
-This can have security, privacy and legal ramifications during an M&A activity, further complicating the migration.
+Finally, it is worth noting, any migration (regardless of the approach/architecture) would likely require administrative level access in both Office 365 tenants, as well as the associated Identity Access Management (e.g. Active Directory) services.
+This could have security, privacy and/or legal ramifications, especially when considered as part of an M&A activity.

 As a result, migrating from Office 365 to Office 365 is arguably the most complex migration path and the least mature (limited support, resources and available expertise).